gmdeoliveira/LOAM_NOTED/README.md

 # LOAM_NOTED
-LOAM中文注解版与相关论文，若有差错欢迎指正～
+I decided to translate the comments in Chinese for this beautiful work made by cuitaixiang (https://github.com/cuitaixiang).

-Here you can see the loam code noted in Chinese and the loam related papers.
+And also made this word as mine: "I'm sure you've never seen more detailed loam code notes than mine!"

-I'm sure you've never seen more detailed loam code notes than mine!
+The translation process follows the pattern shown below, with the comment translate to English and the original comments in Chinese between brackets.

-For non-Chinese users, Google Translate will help you.
+LOAM Chinese annotated version and related papers, if there are any errors, please correct them [LOAM中文注解版与相关论文，若有差错欢迎指正～]